Rigid Inclusions

 Installation of Rigid Inclusions

-A geotechnical contractor will install rigid inclusions by laterally displacing the soil by either advancing a vibrating probe or by using a reverse flight rotating auger.
-Typical depths of rigid inclusions using vibratory probes are on the order of 25 to 40 feet, while drilled auger methods can reach depths of 60 to 70 feet or even deeper.
-They can be installed at a rate of 30 to 40 columns per day, depending on their depth, and range in diameter from 18 to 24 inches.
+A geotechnical contractor will install rigid inclusions by laterally displacing the soil by either advancing a vibrating probe or by using a displacement auger.
+Typical depths using vibratory probes are on the order of 25 to 40 feet, while drilled auger methods can reach depths of 60 to 70 feet or even deeper.
+They can be installed at a rate of 30 to 40 columns per day, depending on their depth, and range in diameter from 12 to 18 inches.
 The columns will set within a day and cure to allow further construction in a week to 10 days, depending on the grout mix.

-The LTP is installed on top of the rigid inclusions and is composed of a layer of granular, structural fill with varying thickness (from 4 inches to 3 feet), depending on how widely loaded the area is.
+The LTP is installed on top of the rigid inclusion and is composed of a layer of granular, structural fill with varying thickness (from 6 inches to 3 feet), depending on how widely loaded the area is.
 Thicker LTPs may also be reinforced with one or more layers of geogrid or high-strength geotextile.

 Rigid Inclusions Installation Video